known-001/kn_admin/readme.md

 * Has duty option where people have to be wearing the admin vest to complete admin actions
 * Screenshots with advanced webhook
 * Draw ids on player with one button
+* Built in noclip
+* 0.0MS on idle
+* Rebindable keys for opening and no clip
+* Can unban from the panel
+* Searching of players
+* Built in spectate function

 #### Planned Updates

 * Adding offline baning
+* Creating Anti Cheat
+* Building in report feature using /report

 #### Preview